yogeek/k8s-local-elastic-stack/README.md

 To add a filebeat module when elastic is not directly a filebeat output (in the case filebeat->logstash->elastic), we must do this manually.
 Plus, this step needs elastic details to add the modules :

+(Execute these commands into the filebeat pod)

 ES_HOST="http://elasticsearch-master:9200"

-ES_USERNAME="$(kubectl get -n logging secrets/elasticsearch-master-credentials --template={{.data.username}} | base64 -d)"
+(In case of an authenticated elastisearch only) ES_USERNAME="$(kubectl get -n logging secrets/elasticsearch-master-credentials --template={{.data.username}} | base64 -d)"
 ES_PASSWORD="$(kubectl get -n logging secrets/elasticsearch-master-credentials --template={{.data.password}} | base64 -d)"

-filebeat setup --pipelines --modules traefik \
+filebeat modules enable traefik filebeat setup --pipelines --modules traefik \
     -E output.logstash.enabled=false \
     -E output.elasticsearch.hosts=["${ES_HOST}"] \

+(In case of an authenticated elastisearch only, add:)
     -E output.elasticsearch.username="${ES_USERNAME}" \
     -E output.elasticsearch.password="${ES_PASSWORD}"